 ESTP and ENTJ

 ENTJs also fall under the “green” zone of the chart.
 These two types can learn a lot from each other and form a strong bond if they work through their differences.

 Although they only share the Extroversion and Thinking preferences, it seems that ESTPs and ENTJs may form successful relationships.
 Both personality types are assertive and self-confident, looking for new challenges wherever they go.
 Furthermore, the ESTP and ENTJ will not have communication issues because both types prefer to be blunt and direct when expressing their thoughts.
 Furthermore, they both enjoy a fierce but productive debate when it results in a valuable resolution.
 ESTP and ENTJ personalities do not often prioritize other people’s feelings because they are both focused on the goal and actions that need to be taken to reach it.
 Thus, there is little risk of bruised egos in this relationship because neither ESTPs nor ENTJs take criticism to heart and do not place a high priority on feelings.

 ENTJs are born leaders who look into the future, predicting the possible outcomes of their actions.
 Strong-willed, confident, and assertive, they will devise detailed, long-term plans and make sure that everyone follows them.
 Then, they will work tirelessly towards reaching set goals.
 While ESTPs may appreciate this drive to action and getting things done, they may have a hard time accepting strict schedules from their ENTJ coworkers.

 We have finished with describing hypothetical relationships between an ESTP and personality types from the two upper sections of the ESTP compatibility chart.
-Let’s now focus on the relationships with the MBTI types from the bottom of this chart.
+Let’s now focus on the relationships with the personality types from the bottom of this chart.
 These relationships may require more energy and effort invested from both partners, but this does not mean that they are impossible.